-Line 25 Water resources grants and contributions (price control)
+Line 25 Water resources operating expenditure grants and contributions (price control)

-Projected grants and contributions covered by the wholesale water resources price control.
+Projected operating expenditure grants and contributions covered by the wholesale water resources price control.
 This represents the wholesale water resources element of the total grants and contributions received for the wholesale water service contained in App28 lines 7 to 10.
+No grants or contributions for this line.